tikv/community/GOVERNANCE.md

 ## Adding new SIGs/projects

-New SIGs or projects can be added to the TiKV organization via [RFC process](#proposal-process), as long as as they adhere to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this document.
+New SIGs or projects can be added to the TiKV organization via [RFC process](#proposal-process), as long as they adhere to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this document.
 Once sufficient discussions have taken place under the RFC PR with consensus reached, the follow-up process can begin.